By Claire GagneUpdated May 10, 2019

 You know that alcohol is off limits during pregnancy, but what about while you’re trying to conceive?

 Doctors recommend that women don’t drink when trying to conceive.
 But for some couples, getting pregnant can take a long time, and the prospect of not having a celebratory drink or a glass of wine after work for months on end may not seem entirely plausible.
 So what are women to do?

-The real dangers of drinking while pregnant First, it’s important to look at the recommendations and the reasons for them.
+First, it’s important to look at the recommendations and the reasons for them.
 The Canadian Centre on Substance Use and Addiction has developed guidelines for all Canadians to promote safe drinking.
 These guidelines say that if you’re pregnant, planning to become pregnant or breastfeeding, the safest choice is to not drink at all.